ibpsa/modelica-working-group/reports/2023-proposal-approved/source/contents.rst

-﻿

-Abstract
+﻿Abstract
 ========

-IBPSA Project 1 will finish around August 2022.
+IBPSA Project 1 is executed from August 2017 to August 2022.
 IBPSA Project 1 created the Modelica IBPSA Library (https://github.com/ibpsa/modelica-ibpsa) which is used as the core of various Modelica libraries for building and district energy systems.